A growing fetus needs a healthy environment to develop and thrive!

 Plus, lymphatic support can help decrease swelling of the limbs, which means greater comfort for mom!

-Try these 5 simple daily (or weekly) practices to increase lymphatic circulation – for health, for peace of mind, and for overall comfort:
+Try these 5 simple practices to increase lymphatic circulation – for health, for peace of mind, and for overall comfort:

-2. Swimming – swimming is a low-impact exercise, which allows you to focus on deep breathing, stretching, and continuous movement.
+Swimming is a low-impact exercise, which allows you to focus on deep breathing, stretching, and continuous movement.
 It helps to condition the full body, strengthening and toning, while significantly reducing the strain baby-weight can have on joints - especially around the hips, knees, and ankles.